dsfffe/rplace-bot/readme.md

-[rplace.tk](https://rplace.tk) bot generator ( not working anymore )
+[rplace.tk](https://rplace.tk) bot generator ( not working anymore but easy to fix)

 ## prerequisite

 - you need [deno](https://deno.land) installed
-- you may also need internet connection to download libraries for executing bot generator
+- you may also need internet connection to download libraries for executing bot ( deno.land is is not available in iran) generator

 ## Usage